 Travel Safety TIP: If you have existing medical conditions be sure to have your conditions and current medications translated into Spanish and carry this document at all times.

 Tourists make excellent targets for thieves all over the world.
-Don’t be an easy target and your travel safety risk will be reduced immediately.
+Don’t be an easy target!
 Pay more attention to your surroundings than you would at home.
 Take the following precautions and you should be quite safe: